I know how to use

 It appears that each “f” returned by r.files is a stream to read that file.

-My quick searching didn’t see anything for tar other than GitHub - JuliaIO/Tar.jl: TAR files: create, list, extract them in pure Julia which doesn’t give you a stream to read a file, it will extract a file or files to a directory and you can read the contents from there.
+My quick searching didn’t see anything for tar other than https://github.com/JuliaIO/Tar.jl which doesn’t give you a stream to read a file, it will extract a file or files to a directory and you can read the contents from there.

 From what I remember about the tar format it’s kind of annoying from an extraction point of view it’s basically: